Ovadia Yosef: Preference for leniency

-In Yosef's opinion, the severity of Ashkenazi poskim results from their method of teaching, and a lack of familiarity with the Mishnah, Talmud and poskim.
-In a 1970 article Yosef wrote about Rabbi Jacob Saul Elyashar, he says:
+In Yosef's opinion, the severity of Ashkenazi poskim results from their method of teaching and lack of familiarity with the Mishnah, Talmud, and poskim.
+In a 1970 article about Rabbi Jacob Saul Elyashar, Yosef wrote:

-Yosef regarded ruling with severity as especially harmful in the current generation ("the generation of freedom and liberty"), since strict ruling might lead individuals not to comply with the Halakha.
-Writing in Yabia Omer, he says: "And truly, the growth of chumrot leads to leniency in the body of the Torah."
+Yosef regarded ruling with severity as especially harmful in the current generation ("the generation of freedom and liberty"), since strict ruling might lead people not to comply with the Halakha.
+In Yabia Omer, he writes: "And truly, the growth of chumrot leads to leniency in the body of the Torah."

 Examples of lenient rulings

 Following this principle of leniency Yosef made a number of Halakhic rulings which are significantly more lenient than those made by his Ashkenazi Haredi counterparts.
 Among them are: